christopherritter/Encoding-Liminal-Space/Editorial-Style-Guide.md

 - At session completion
 - When divergence between expectation and outcome requires interpretation

-Each moment follows the Conversational Log Protocol structure, treating the practitioner's dialogue with the System Interface as the core learning mechanism.
+Each moment follows the Structured Dialogue Protocol structure, treating the practitioner's dialogue with the System Interface as the core learning mechanism.

 ### Handling Speculative and Phenomenological Protocols